 Longyearbyen to Longyearbyen

-Aboard MV Plancius
+or MV Plancius

 Today we will reach our northernmost point at Phippsøya, in the Seven Islands north of Nordaustlandet.
 Here we will be at 81 degrees north, just 540 miles from the geographic North Pole.
-Polar Bears inhabit this region, along with Ivory Gulls.
-We may sit for several hours in the pack ice, taking in our spectacular surroundings and seeing a Ross Gull, before we turn south again.
+Polar bears inhabit this region, along with ivory gulls.
+We may sit for several hours in the pack ice, taking in our spectacular surroundings and seeing a Ross gull, before we turn south again.

 Return to Longyearbyen and disembark for the transfer to the airport and the flight to Oslo and home.